 LONG FORM SHORT FORM

 Exa mples:

 a.
-What are you looking at?
-X
+What are you looking at? ×

 b.
 What are you looking at?
-X
+X ad the second second

 1. Did you enjoy school?

 2. I'm going to study history.
+Vi Service Control of the

 3. What kind of sports do you like?
+31 Salara and American

 4. He used to live with his grandmother.

-After You Listen

-LANGUAGE YOU CAN USE: ORDERING FOOD IN A RESTAURANT

-Below are phrases you can use when ordering food in a restaurant.

-Waiter Customer May I take your order?
+After You Listen LANGUAGE YOU CAN USE: ORDERING FOOD IN A RESTAURANT Below are phrases you can use when ordering food in a restaurant.
+Customer May I take your order?
 What do you recommend?
 What would you like?
 What's the special today?
-Would you like with that?
+Would you like . . . with that?
 How much is that?
 How is everything here?
 What's the soup of the day?
-May I_take your plate? l'll have /l'd like Would you like coffee or dessert?
+May I take your plate?
+I'll have . . . /I'd like . . .
+Would you like coffee or dessert?
 May I have the check, please?